dbarlett/arlington-weather/README.md

 [Powered by Forecast](http://forecast.io/)

 See https://developer.forecast.io/docs/v2#data-points for field descriptions.
+Times are local (America/New_York), temperatures are Fahrenheit.